Introduction

 A page is a standalone HTML file that has its own URL in your web app.

 All pages are placed in the pages directory.
+Default pages location is ./pages.
+Change it with the -pages-dir flag:

 tmplx uses filesystem-based routing.
 The route for a page is the relative path of the HTML file inside the pages directory, without the .html extension.
 For example: